garden-io/garden/docs/basics/installation.md

   installed, and whether Kubernetes has been enabled as the default orchestrator.
 * Node.js - The script will install it via Chocolatey if it is missing, but note that _if you already have Node.js installed, please make sure it is version 8.x or newer._
-* Git, rsync, Helm and stern.
+* Git and rsync.
 The script will install those if they are missing.

 To run the script, open PowerShell as an Administrator and run: